A Very Good Production

-A Very Good Production is an American film and television production company founded by comedian, television host, actress Ellen DeGeneres and Warner Bros.
+A Very Good Production was an American film and television production company founded by comedian, television host, actress Ellen DeGeneres and Warner Bros.
 Television's Telepictures in 2003.
-It is known for producing the long-running series The Ellen DeGeneres Show.
+It was known for producing the series The Ellen DeGeneres Show.

 The company co-founded the former record label, eleveneleven in 2010.

 History

 In October 2010, the company signed a multi-year deal with Warner Bros.

 On March 17, 2021, it was announced that the company had signed a multi-year production deal with Discovery, Inc. to produce natural history content for the Discovery Channel and Discovery+.